xiracuko/weather-app/README.md

 ![weather-night](./src/assetsForGitHub/weatherNight.jpg)

 ### Conclusion

+We receive all data from a specific server async using an `RTK Query`, where initially our request field is `undefined` and thanks to `mutation` and the input value we set the value we need.

 Of course, we can re-enter new cities into the finished data block and get an updated result with a weather forecast! :)